angelocarly/nel.re/content/notes/communication/index.md

 You can *communicate* in **any structure**.

 Yeah!
 Let's make this stuff complicated!
-I could communicate to a chatbot, or interpret alien signals and send them back without fully understanding them yet.
-Or I could talk to a person at a cafe, bringing me back to the world.
-How do you share your ideas with them?

-What makes good conversation?
+But, I know I'll get lost in overcomplication.

-I asked my friend.
+So I asked my friend.
 She says: "*Sharing and being open to what the other person says.
 People are good communicators because they listen, are interested and also share what they're interested in.*"

 I get anxious sharing my interests..
-So, what are you interested in, and what am I interested in?
+To improve in communicating doesn't necessarily So, what are you interested in, and what am I interested in?

 To be continued..